 What Is the Real Estate Code of Ethics?

-The Code of Ethics in real estate is a comprehensive set of guidelines and principles formulated by the National Association of Realtors (NAR).
+The Code of Ethics in real estate is a comprehensive set of guidelines and principles, for those wondering who enforces the Code of Ethics in real estate, the National Association of Realtors (NAR) plays a key role in ensuring adherence to these principles.
 This Code is specifically developed to govern the conduct and behavior of real estate professionals, aiming to uphold the industry's highest standards of professionalism and integrity.
 The objective is to ensure that licensed real estate agents and brokers deliver ethical and fair services to their clients.

 Encompassing 17 articles, the Code of Ethics addresses a broad spectrum of ethical issues relevant to Puerto Rican real estate transactions.
 These articles are categorized into three main areas: